 A cluster headache happens when you feel pain in the vicinity of the eyes.
 The pain develops during sleep and may last several hours.
 Attacks occur every day for weeks or even months, then they disappear for up to a year.
 The exact cause is not yet known, and they might occur without any preliminary sign, like in the case of migraine.
 Possible factors include alcohol consumption and excessive smoking.
 Exercise and physical activities may help; reduction of alcohol and smoking would be helpful too.

 #4.
 A tension headache

 Symptoms of the tension-type headache include dull, non-throbbing pain across the sphere of the head.
 Tightness of the scalp or neck may accompany this pain.
-These occur one or two times, per month on an average, to those who have episodic headaches.
+These occur one or two times per month on average to those who have episodic headaches.
 It may be caused by stress or a hidden depression.
 Short-term treatment will involve drugs and muscle relaxants prescribed by a doctor.
 Long-term treatment will involve learning relaxation techniques like meditation, quitting alcohol consumption and smoking, and learning more effective ways of coping with stress.

 #5.
 Neck pains

 This pain is localized on the neck and nape.
 The pain gets worse when you move.
 It is caused by inflammation of the blood vessels of the head or bony changes in the structures of the neck.
 Short-term treatment will involve anti-inflammatory drugs and muscle relaxants prescribed by a doctor.
 Long-term prevention would require learning relaxation techniques and performing neck-muscle exercises.

 Severe, one-sided throbbing pain, often accompanied by nausea, cold hands, and sensitivity to sound and light means that you are having a migraine.
 The causes of migraines are not entirely understood, but genetics may play a role.
 Many factors can induce a migraine, like menopausal hormones, weather changes, stress, and a change in altitude, to name just a few.